 Credit risk is managed on a group basis.

-For banks and financial institutions, only independently rated parties with a minimum rating of 'C' are accepted.
-If customers are independently rated, these ratings are used.
+For banks and financial institutions, the Group has established policies whereby the majority of bank balances are held with independently rated parties with a minimum rating of 'C'

 Otherwise, if there is no independent rating, management assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
 Individual credit limits and credit terms are set based on the credit quality of the customer in accordance with limits set by the Board of Directors.
 The utilisation of credit limits is regularly monitored.